VoicelessEcho/Codingame/WonderWoman/rules.md

 * Each unit occupies a cell in the playable area of the grid and has the power to MOVE and then BUILD.
 * A unit may move to any neighboring cell, including diagonals.
 The unit may only move on the same level, step up one level or step down any number of levels.
 * After every movement, the unit must be able to build onto an adjacent cell of its new position.
 This causes the cell in question to gain 1 unit of height.
 If the height reaches level 4, the cell is considered removed from play.
-* If your unit moves onto a level 3 cell, you win the game.
+* If your unit moves onto a level 3 cell, you score 1 point.If you move several times on the same level 3 cell, you will score 1 point per movement on that cell.

 # Actions

 # Every turn, your unit must perform a valid pair of actions:
 * MOVE&BUILD: The unit moves in a given direction on the grid, then places an extra level on a neighboring cell.

+Providing an invalid action or taking too long to respond will cause you to be out of the game.
+However, you do not lose your points.

+The game is over once neither player can play.
+Note: the game may end early if only one player is in the game and they have the highest score.

 # Victory Conditions
-* Your unit reaches the third level.

-# Lose Conditions
-* You perform an invalid action or do not respond in time.
+* Have more points than your opponent at the end of the game.

 ## 	Game Input